vitebook/vitebook/README.md

 The Vitebook core is simply a [static site generator][what-is-ssg] with a file-system based routing scheme (similar-ish to [Next.js][nextjs-routing]), and a uber-fast development environment thanks to Vite.
-At it's core that's all it is, bunch of files that are resolved into pages which are used to build up a site.
-Ultimately, Vitebooks aims to be a natural extension of Vite/Rollup whilst offering a minimal layer on top to make it easier for you to build, document, and test your components.
+At its core that's all it is, bunch of files that are resolved into pages which are used to build up a site.
+Ultimately, Vitebooks aims to be a natural extension of Vite/Rollup whilst offering a minimal layer on top, making it easier for you to build, document, and test your components.

 Here's some of our overall design goals: